wesvetter/wesvetter.github.io/resume.md

 ### Nurx, Thirty Madison 2019 - Present

+*   Helped rearchitect Nurx from a monolith to a microservices architecture, helping to rebuild key features like payment holds.

 *   As a member of the team responsible for launching new service-lines, helped launch nine new services in just three years (2x the preceding three years).